DEVAN GREENHOUSES LTD. COVID-19 SAFETY PLAN

 Devan Greenhouses will:

-Ensure that the materials (for example, masks, alcohol-based hand rubs, and washing facilities) and other resources (for example, worker training materials) required to implement and maintain the plan are readily available where and when they are required.
+– Ensure that materials (for example, masks, alcohol-based hand sanitizers, and washing facilities) and other resources (for example, worker training materials) required to implement and maintain the plan as outlined above are readily available where and when they are required.

-Ensure that staff are educated and trained to an acceptable level of competency.
+– Ensure that staff are educated and trained in the best ways to reduce the risk of virus transmission to an acceptable level of competency.

 Our supervisors will:

-Ensure that staff are adequately instructed on the controls for the hazards at the location.
+– Ensure that staff are adequately instructed on the control measures implemented for the hazards at their specific location.

-Direct work in a manner that eliminates or minimizes the risk to staff and customers.
+– Direct work in a manner that eliminates or minimizes the risk of virus transmission to other staff and customers.